If you are attaining full retirement age in 2023, your maximum Social Security benefit is between $3,500 and $3,800.

 That’s no small sum!
 If you wanted to get that same amount of income from a portfolio of retirement savings you’d need A LOT of money at the beginning of your retirement.

 And it could get even better for you if you waited to file for Social Security.
-In 2019, the maximum benefit for an individual who delayed filing for benefits until age 70 is $3,770 per month.
-That’s more than $45,000 per year in benefits!
+In 2023, the maximum Social Security benefit for an individual who delayed filing for benefits until age 70 is $4,555 per month.
+That’s more than $54,000 per year in benefits!

 With dollars like these at stake, it makes good sense to pay attention to the best filing strategies for you — and how to potentially claim the maximum Social Security benefit.

 What Does It Take to Get the Maximum Social Security Benefit?